nehaljwani/team.exiv2.org/book/IMaEA.md

 #### Release Documentation

 Creating release notes takes quite a lot of time and effort.
-When Exiv2 v0.28 is released, the GitHub tools will probably do an adequate job.
-However while 0.27-maintenance and master are both developed, I feel manually creating the release notes is a better approach.
+When Exiv2 v1.00 is released, the GitHub tools will probably do an adequate job.
+I feel manually creating the release notes is a better approach.
 The Release procedure is discussed here:  [11.9 Releases](#11-9)

 #### Exiv2 man page